johntruckenbrodt/pyroSAR/README.md

 ###### Debian
 Starting with Debian 9 (Strech) GDAL is available in version >2.1 in the official repository.
 ###### Building from source
 Alternatively, you can build GDAL and the dependencies from source.
 The script `pyroSAR/install/install_deps.sh` gives specific instructions on how to do it.
 It is not yet intended to run this script via shell, but rather to follow the instructions step by step.
 ##### SQLite + SpatiaLite
 While sqlite3 and its Python binding are usually already installed, the spatialite extension needs to be added.
 Two packages exist, libspatialite and mod_spatialite.
-Both can be used by pyroSAR. mod_spatialite has been found to be easier to install by apt:
+Both can be used by pyroSAR. mod_spatialite has been found to be easier to setup with sqlite and can be installed via apt:
 ```sh
 sudo apt-get install libsqlite3-mod-spatialite
 ```

-The following can be run in Python to test the functionality needed:
+The following can be run in Python to test the needed functionality:
 ```Python
 import sqlite3
 # setup an in-memory database